jameshughes89/cs102/src/site/lab9.rst

     }

 Balanced
 ========

 .. warning::

     Many will find this method much more challenging than the previous few.
+Feel free to jump to the Kattis problems if you find yourself stuck.

+1. Write a recursive ``isBalanced`` method to determine if a given tree is balanced
+    * :ref:`Be sure to know the definition of a balanced tree <label-topic23-binary_search_trees-balanced>`

 .. code-block:: java